Whisky-and-Wheels/website/content/trips/outer-hebrides-skye/sligachan.md

 ---
-tags: outer-hebrides-skye
+ascent: 1027
+average_speed: 14.9
 date: 2023-08-06
-title: Sligachan
-kilometres: 85.3
-start: Callanish
+descent: 1036
 end: Sligachan
-average_speed: 15.0
-total_duration: "5:42:22"
-ascent: 1027
-descent: 1036
+kilometres: 85
 permalink: false
+sidetrip_duration: 0:0:0
+sidetrip_km: 0
+start: Callanish
+tags: outer-hebrides-skye
+title: Sligachan
+total_duration: '5:42:22'
 ---

 We had a very pleasant bike to Stornoway and made such a good time we had to kill 2 hours before our transport back to Tarbert.
 We did this at Lews Castle, which was a good choice because it rained on and off and they had a generously sized entrance to keep us dry and warm.